ibm-cloud-architecture/refarch-jee/static/artifacts/end-to-end-tutorial1/README.md

 11. Set the User filter and group filter.

     **User filter: (&(uid=%v)(objectclass=inetorgperson))**

     **Group filter: (&(cn=%v)(objectclass=groupOfUniqueNames))**

 ![LDAP Advanced Settings](https://github.com/ibm-cloud-architecture/refarch-jee/blob/master/static/imgs/LDAP_Images/LDAP_Adv_Settings.png)

 12. Apply the changes and save the settings.

+13. You will now need to restart the server.
+For this, you will need to return to your **ssh** session on the WebSphere Application Server instance.
+Perform the following commands to restart the server:

+`cd /opt/IBM/WebSphere/Profiles/DefaultAppSrv01/bin`
+`./stopServer.sh server1 -username wsadmin -password <YOUR PASSWORD>` where _<YOUR PASSWORD>_ is found on the service instance details page in Bluemix.
+`./startServer.sh server1`

+14. Now you will log back into the Admin Console but use a different set of credentials, now that we're connected to the remote LDAP as our user registry.
+Use the credentials below to login to the Admin Console:

+**Username:** `uid=wasadmin,ou=caseinc,o=sample`
+**Password:** `websphereUser!`

 ##### Configuring JDBC Resources